bluebird75/luaunit/doc/index.rst

     TestToto = {} --class

         function TestToto:test1_withFailure()
+            local a = 1
-            -- assertions are prefixed with the module name. luaunit.assertEquals( self.a , 1 )
+            luaunit.assertEquals( a , 1 )
-            luaunit.assertEquals( self.a , 2 )
+            -- will fail
-            luaunit.assertEquals( self.a , 2 )
+            luaunit.assertEquals( a , 2 )
         end

     [...]